sakshram/PangalinkBundle/README.md

 //YourBundle/Resources/views/Some/index.html.twig

 {# The first argument is bank ID.
 The second argument is a button code.
-All codes will be published a bit later.  #}
+Watch the table below.  #}

 {{ pangalink_button('swedbank', '88x31') }}